ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

     - The issue or pull request is a duplicate of another feature request or bug report.

 - ![#c7def8](https://placehold.it/15/c7def8/000000?text=+) `Expected Behaviour`
-    - The issue is a bug report but the behaviour is intended.
+    - The issue is a bug report, but the behavior is intended.

 - ![#b60205](https://placehold.it/15/b60205/000000?text=+) `Breaking Change`
     - The issue or pull request documents or introduces a breaking change.

 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Bug`
-    - The issue relates to broken or incorrect behaviour.
+    - The issue relates to broken or incorrect behavior.

 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Bugfix`
-    - The pull request fixes an incorrect functionality or behaviour.
+    - The pull request fixes an incorrect functionality or behavior.

 - ![#e11d21](https://placehold.it/15/e11d21/000000?text=+) `Regression`
     - The issue is a bug that relates to functionality known to work in previous releases.